 Against this backdrop, we develop a new system called RAMP (Real-Time Aggregated Matrix Profile) for real-time anomaly detection in scientific workflow systems.
-RAMP builds upon an existing time series data analysis technique called Matrix Profile to detect anomalous distances among subsequences of event streams collected from scientific workflows in an online manner.
-Using an adaptive uncertainty function, the anomaly detection model is dynamically adjusted to avoid repetitive alarms.
+RAMP not only detects anomalies, but also provides insight into what features in a multidimensional time series may have caused it.
+RAMP builds upon an existing time series data analysis technique called Matrix Profile to detect anomalous distances among sub-sequences of event streams collected from scientific workflows in an online manner.
+Using an adaptive uncertainty function, the anomaly detection model is dynamically adjusted to facilitate fast convergence to a stable state.
 RAMP can also incorporate user feedback on reported anomalies and retrain model parameters to improve anomaly detection accuracy.
-We have implemented RAMP to parse logs generated by DATAVIEW, a scientific workflow platform built upon Amazon EC2 [16], and detect anomalous activities in real time.
+We have implemented RAMP to parse logs generated by DATAVIEW, a scientific workflow platform built upon Amazon EC2 [17], and detect anomalous activities targeting DATAVIEW in an online manner.